Most people don’t struggle on hikes because they’re “out of shape.”

 How to Train for a Hike in 30 Days

-Yes — you can significantly improve hiking fitness in 4 weeks.
+Yes, you can make meaningful progress in 4 weeks.

 In 30 days, most people can: